rajneesh069/Namaste-JS/asynchronousJSAndEventLoop/README.md

 1. Network Request (fetch):

 - When you call fetch, it initiates an asynchronous HTTP request.
-The request itself (the I/O operation) is placed in the Macro Task Queue.
 - Once the network request completes (either successfully or with an error), the response is passed to the callback functions (then, catch, and finally).
 These callbacks are placed in the Micro Task Queue because they are attached to promises.

 2. then, catch, finally (Promise Callbacks):